Service fees are per address. Up to four to five attempts at service and a notarized proof(s) of service. Everything you need is on this page.

 If you requested a routine service, please do not call or email our office every few days asking if your documents have been served.
 If you would like your job to be a priority then request a rush and you will be contacted during business hours as soon as your job is done.
 Or request an immediate rush and the server will contact you immediately after the subject has just been served.

-How we notify our Clients: Clients that use our ‘helpful information form’ can pick to have the proof of service sent via U.S. mail, email or e-filed with the court (Oregon Circuit Court only).
+How we notify our Clients: Clients that use our ‘helpful information form’ can pick to have the proof of service sent to them via U.S. mail, email or e-filed with the court (Oregon Circuit Court only).
 If you request us to e-file your proof of service, then we will only send you an invoice.
 If you do not direct us what to do with your proof of service or you request conflicting options, we will return the proof of service via us mail – as that is our default.

 Routine services: proofs of service will be returned to you via one of the following: U.S. mail, email or we will e-file the proof of service.